 - After the info session, you will receive the volunteer application on which you can list positions of interest.
 When training dates arise for relevant positions, you will be notified.

 - Once paired with a role, all volunteers must clear an IRC background check.
-For the backgroud check we do ask for a $45 donation to cover the cost.
+We do ask new volunteers to help us offset the cost of background checks by donating $45.

 More opportunities in Salt Lake City, UT